CSE185-GWAS/GWAS/README.md

 association studies by linear regression and outputting a csv file of GWAS results.
 Optionally, users can pass in arguments to choose the type of plots (e.g. qq plot) would like to generate as a .png file.
-The tool is be implemented in Python and hosted on Github that you can clone the repository and run the associated script through the command-line argument, specifically:
+The tool is be implemented in Python and hosted on Github that you can clone the repository and run the associated script through the command-line argument (when you're in our GWAS tool folder you cloned), specifically:

 ```
 git clone https://github.com/CSE185-GWAS/GWAS.git # clone script to your local computer